aalok-sathe/surprisal/README.md

 # surprisal
 Compute surprisal from language models!

+`surprisal` supports most Causal Language Models (`GPT2`- and `GPTneo`-like models) from Huggingface or local checkpoint, as well as `GPT3` models from OpenAI using their API!

+Masked Language Models (`BERT`-like models) are in the pipeline and will be supported at a future time.

+## Usage

 The snippet below computes per-token surprisals for a list of sentences
 ```python
 from surprisal import AutoHuggingFaceModel